-The increase in the total debt, in the sum of approx. NIS 1,185 million in the Report Period mainly stems from the issue of bonds in Q1/2019 net of current maturities of loans and bonds.
-As of the Report date, the Group, on a consolidated basis, has a working capital deficit of approx. NIS 0.6 billion, which derives, inter alia, from the Company's management's decision, at this stage, to fund its business also by means of short-term credit, in view of the business opportunity arising from the low interest rates on credit of this type.
+The increase in the total debt, in the sum of approx. NIS 1,029 million in the Report Period mainly stems from the issue of bonds in Q1/2019 net of current maturities of loans and bonds.
+As of the Report date, the Group, on a consolidated basis, has a working capital deficit of approx. NIS 0.7 billion, which derives, inter alia, from the Company's management's decision, at this stage, to fund its business also by means of short-term credit, in view of the business opportunity arising from the low interest rates on credit of this type.

 The Group estimates that if it decides at any time to convert such credit into long-term credit, it will be able to do so in view of its financial soundness and/or the scope of its unencumbered assets.
-Therefore, in its meeting of May 21, 2019, the Company's board of directors, having examined the Company's cash flow and financing sources, determined that such working capital deficit does not affect its ability to timely repay its liabilities.
+Therefore, in its meeting of August 13, 2019, the Company's board of directors, having examined the Company's cash flow and financing sources, determined that such working capital deficit does not affect its ability to timely repay its liabilities.

-The Group's estimations mentioned in this Section 5.2 above of the board of directors' report in relation to its liquidity and the availability of its financing sources, particularly as pertains to the possibility of converting the short-term debt into long-term debt, are forward-looking information within the definition of this term in the Securities Law, which is based on the Company's assessments as to market developments, inflation levels and projected cash flows and on the conditions and possibilities of obtaining credit on the date of the Report.
+The Group's estimations mentioned in this Section 5.2 above of the board of directors' report in relation to its liquidity and the availability of its financing sources, particularly as pertains to the possibility of converting the short-term debt into long-term debt, are forward-looking information as defined in the Securities Law, which is based on the Company's assessments as to market developments, inflation levels and projected cash flows and on the conditions and possibilities of obtaining credit on the date of the Report.
 Such estimations may not materialize, in whole or in part, or may materialize in a manner that materially differs from the Company's estimations.
-The primary factors that may affect the above are: changes in the capital market affecting the conditions and possibilities of obtaining credit, changes in the Company's plans, including the use of future available liquid balances in order to seize business opportunities, changes in the advantageousness of the holding of various investment channels or the advantageousness of use of various financing channels, deterioration of the Israeli or U.S. economy and decline into severe recession, and the Company or any of the Group's companies encountering financing or other difficulties, in a manner affecting the Company's cash flow.
+The primary factors that may affect the above are: changes in the capital market affecting the conditions and possibilities of obtaining credit, changes in the Company's plans, including the use of future available liquid balances in order to seize business opportunities, changes in the advantageousness of the holding of various investment channels or the advantageousness of use of various financing channels, deterioration of the Israeli or U.S. economy and decline into severe recession, and the Company's cash flow.